nictuku/i-admin.cetico.org/content/posts/early-days-golang-google.md

 Apple, Facebook, and Docker.

-Despite Rust having an extensive range of features, the widespread acceptance of Go across various industries testifies to its exceptional capabilities.
-Go demonstrates that powerful software doesn\'t necessarily need to be complicated.
+Despite Rust having an extensive range of features, the widespread acceptance of Go across various industries shows that powerful software doesn\'t necessarily need to be complicated.

-From its creation in 2009 by a small team at Google to its position among the top ten programming languages, Go\'s journey is a significant chapter in the history of modern programming.
-This journey inspires tech-business founders aiming to create faster, more efficient, and portable applications.

 Looking back, it\'s clear that while our journey was filled with challenges, each twist and turn, each adjustment and advancement, was key to shaping today\'s Go.
-As we move forward, we hold onto the valuable lessons from the past, the assurance of the present, and the anticipation for what\'s to come.
+As the community moves forward, I am excited to see where we Go next.